olivialaven/MGT502_project/README.md

 - **💻 Interactive App:** A **Streamlit UI** lets users log in, get recommendations (including cold-start fallbacks), view popular/new books, and reserve items.

 > This project blends machine learning, user behavior, and enriched metadata to transform a traditional library into a personalized, intelligent reading companion.

+Contributions: we both contributed equally to the project